Effort doesn’t always lead to results.

 It's the second habit in his book, 7 Habits of Highly Effective People.
 And it means "to begin each day, task, or project with a clear vision of your desired direction and destination, and then continue by flexing your proactive muscles to make things happen."

-Whether it's a personal or professional goal, envisioning your end destination will keep you motivated and ensure each step is purposeful.
+Whether it’s a personal or professional goal, envisioning your end destination keeps you motivated and ensures each step is purposeful.
+In Covey's words:

 This concept can teach us how to work smarter, not harder.